influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withSizeLimit(sizeLimit)
 ```

-When type=ephemeral, defines the total amount of local storage required for this EmptyDir volume (for example 1Gi).
+"When type=ephemeral, defines the total amount of local storage required for this EmptyDir volume (for example 1Gi)."

 ### fn spec.kafka.storage.withType